 Young people and HIV in Nigeria

 Early sexual debut is common in Nigeria, which begins at less than 15 years old for 15% of Nigeria's youth.
-This is one factor that increases HIV vulnerability among young people, alongside very low HIV testing rates - only 17% of young people know their HIV status.24 However, this is higher than the testing rate among adults.
+This is one factor that increases HIV vulnerability among young people, alongside very low HIV testing rates - only 17% of young people know their HIV status.28 However, only 12% have access to antiretroviral treatment.29

-400,000 children in Nigeria are living with HIV.25 HIV also has an indirect impact on children in Nigeria whereby they become the caregivers for parents who are living with HIV.
-Most often this responsibility lies with girls rather than boys.26 This reflects the imbalance in schooling between the two genders in Nigeria, with girls missing out on HIV education that could teach them how to protect themselves from infection.
+HIV also has an indirect impact on children in Nigeria whereby they become the caregivers for parents who are living with HIV.
+Often, this responsibility lies with girls rather than boys.32 This reflects the imbalance in schooling between the two genders in Nigeria, with girls missing out on HIV education that could teach them how to protect themselves from infection.

 HIV prevention programmes in Nigeria